horchi/linux-homectld/README.md

 homectld-backup.sh
 ```

-This will create the following files:
+This will create the at least this dumps:

 ```
 config-dump.sql.gz